Plushgun

-Their first album, Pins and Panzers, was released on February 17, 2009.
+Their first album, Pins & Panzers, was released on February 17, 2009.
 Plushgun was Ourstage's first artist to get signed by a prominent record label after Ourstage flew the band out to South by Southwest music festival where Tommy Boy spotted Plushgun.
 "Just Impolite" was featured on the MTV show The City on December 29, 2008, the film The Good Guy in 2009 and in a Comcast Xfinity commercial in fall 2010.
 "How We Roll" was featured on an episode of MTV's The Real World: Brooklyn.
 Plushgun released their second album Me.Me on May 15, 2012 on iTunes.

 In 2010 Plushgun received a Gold Record for a song on the soundtrack to the German film Zweiohrküken.